-1.3.8.1 Photographs show the proposal route, currently used as Parracombe Footpath No. 2, after the construction of the Lynton and Barnstaple Railway (1895-98), and how it differed before and after the construction of the A39 Parracombe Bypass (1926).
-It shows that the alignment shown on the Definitive Map was altered by the road construction, and that at that time, this diversion was well used (as evident by the level of wear).
+These photographs show the proposal route, currently used as Parracombe Footpath No. 2, after the construction of the Lynton and Barnstaple Railway (1895-98), and how it differed before and after the construction of the A39 Parracombe Bypass (1926).
+It shows that the Definitive Map alignment was diverted by the road construction, and the diversion was at that time well used as shown by the level of wear.